 net user NewUsername NewPassword /add

 Note: Replace NewUsername with your NewPassword with your own.
-For Example, I am using sri As username and 1234 As a password.
+For Example, I am using sri As my username and 1234 As a password.

 When you press the enter key this will output the command completed successfully.
 Now log off from the current user account and log in to the new Created Account Check Start menu and other Apps working smoothly.

 Did these solutions help to fix Windows 10 Start menu problems?
 Let us know on the comments below.